Cycling Plans & Projects

 People may find that the bike lanes offer a smoother path.
 The City will look into the bylaw ramifications and how best to accommodate all users

 It is important that proper work zones are set up when there is construction in the protected bike lane.
 Guidelines will be developed to ensure proper work zones are barricaded and signed appropriately.

 The City of Saskatoon is developing a multi-use pathway from the University of Saskatchewan to SIAST Kelsey Campus.
 The plan includes the construction of a multi-use pathway along the south side of 33rd Street and a roundabout at the intersection of 33rd Street and Spadina Crescent.
 The multi-use pathway on the south side of 33rd Street between Spadina Crescent and 3rd Avenue was completed in September 2013.

 The following provides anticipated timelines and history for this project:

-- Construction of Ontario Avenue to Quebec Avenue is set to begin in 2018.
+- Construction of Ontario Avenue to Quebec Avenue was completed.

 - Construction details for Quebec Avenue to 3rd Avenue/Warman Road are currently being finalized.

 Construction of the two projects had to manage two separate windows of opportunity: